mathiastj/electricity-price-widget/README.md

 Updates every 2 hours or by tapping anywhere on the widget.

 Uses my ![electricity price render project](https://github.com/mathiastj/electricity-price-render) to download and display prices.

+Also contains a deprecated main activity which tries to render an electricity price graph itself.